taustation-fan/players-guide/README.md

 * have higher yields for stats training
 * tend to have higher limits for safe stats training
-* let you find more valuable weapons and armor in the Ruins
+* let you find more valuable weapons and armor in the Ruins, and as rewards for discreet work and successful Ruins campaigns
 * have more expensive hotel rooms
 * have higher-paying side jobs and discreet work